abduABS/Vision-ZeroWaste-Project/Mask R-CNN/README.md

 ### Install & Run on a GPU Machine
 To install and run this model on a GPU machine follow the steps below:
 1. Created your environment
-2. Use conda to navigate to your environemnt through the terminal (conda activate {YOUR_ENV})
+2. Use conda to navigate to your environment through the terminal (conda activate {YOUR_ENV})
-3. Ensure the machine has the most up-to-date pyhton version
+3. Ensure the machine has the most up-to-date python version
 4. Install the following pyhton libraries:
    - open-cv
    - PyTorch